773rd CES tests new technology during AE22

 |High-Res.
 Downloads:

-This work, 773rd CES tests new technology during AE22, by SSgt Taylor Crul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 773rd CES tests new technology during AE22, by SSgt Trevor McBride, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT